October 16, 2024

 1. The settlor must be non-UK domiciled.

-2. The assets of the settlor must be outside the U.K. They are often held in offshore bonds.
+2. The assets of the settlor must be outside the UK.
+They are often held in offshore bonds.

 As well as the beneficiaries benefiting from IHT exemption, the trustees have access to the trust investments and retain full control with the possibility of taking tax-efficient withdrawals from the trust.
 Investments can be diversified in order to spread risk.